abhay-gautam0/minijs_project/README.md

 ## Limitations

--No support for:
+- No support for:
-    -Strings or boolean values
+    - Strings or boolean values
-    -Control flow statements (e.g., if/else, loops)
+    - Control flow statements (e.g., if/else, loops)
-    -Functions or scoping
+    - Functions or scoping
--No expression chaining or complex grammar
+- No expression chaining or complex grammar
--Variables are global and unscoped
+- Variables are global and unscoped
--Minimal error recovery; interpreter exits on error
+- Minimal error recovery; interpreter exits on error

 ## Educational Goals
 This interpreter is designed primarily for learning and teaching purposes.
 Key concepts covered include:

--Tokenization using character-level parsing
+- Tokenization using character-level parsing
--Recursive descent parsing techniques
+- Recursive descent parsing techniques
--Abstract Syntax Tree (AST)-free evaluation
+- Abstract Syntax Tree (AST)-free evaluation
--Managing symbol tables and runtime states
+- Managing symbol tables and runtime states
--Building a C-based interpreter from scratch
+- Building a C-based interpreter from scratch

 This project is suitable for students, educators, and self-learners exploring:

--Compiler and interpreter design
+- Compiler and interpreter design
--Language implementation in C
+- Language implementation in C
--Fundamentals of programming languages
+- Fundamentals of programming languages

 ## Contributing

 Contributions are welcome.
 You can help by:

--Reporting bugs or edge cases
+- Reporting bugs or edge cases
--Improving the parser or interpreter
+- Improving the parser or interpreter
--Adding new features (e.g., control flow, functions) -Enhancing error handling or optimization
+- Adding new features (e.g., control flow, functions)
+- Enhancing error handling or optimization

 To contribute: